Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - 302 units of account for each tonne between 2,001 and 30,000 tonnes.

-Much lower limits apply for inland waterway vessels (as set by a local royal resolution).
+For inland waterway vessels, much lower limits apply (as set by royal decree).

 What rules and procedures govern the establishment of limitation funds?

 In order to invoke limitation, a fund must be put up as per Articles 642 of the Code of Civil Procedure.
 A fund can be put up either by remittance of a cash deposit or by providing a guarantee from a reputable underwriter or bank.